“It is easier to build strong children than to repair broken men.”

-I understand it now.
-Watching this content may seem or sound like a lot of fun when they first start watching it, or talking to their friends about it, or having a friend's older brother show it to them at a sleepover.
-However, the pornography that our young people see today is not the Playboy magazines we stole from our dads when we were growing up.
+The sexual media that our young people see today is not the Playboy magazine we stole from our dads when we were growing up.
 This pornography is dangerous to their developing minds, hurts their physical brains, disrupts the mechanisms necessary to develop relationship skills, and takes all the wonder and fun out of exploring this part of their personalities gradually.
-It places them in a “fast-forward” through what should be a fun and exciting time, (ripe with its own challenges to be sure) but now comes with an ocean of explicit adult videos available at the click of any button to act as 'guidance'.
-This content can cause depression, aggression, loneliness, and in large doses can contribute to dating violence and even assault.
-In short it can suck to be a young person developing your own sexuality and growing up in the age of online porn.
+It rushes them through what should be a fun and exciting time, ripe with challenges.
+However, there is an ocean of explicit adult videos available at the click of a button now to act as "guidance."
+In short, it can suck to be a young person developing your own sexuality and growing up in the age of online porn.